Heather Melville

-Dr Heather Patricia Melville OBE CCMI (born 1962) is a British banker, the Senior Managing Director of Teneo and Chancellor of the University of York, UK.
+Heather Patricia Melville OBE CCMI (born 1962) is a British banker, senior managing director of Teneo and chancellor of the University of York.

+Early life

+Melville was born in December 1962 of Jamaican parents.
+She grew up in Hornsey, north London, and she was educated at the IBM Business School, Hampshire.

 Career

 Melville was director for strategic partnerships and head of business inclusion initiatives at Royal Bank of Scotland Group.
 In September 2016, She was appointed to the board and as chair of the advisory committee for 'CMI Women', Chartered Management Institute.
-Melville is a diversity, inclusion leader and founder and Global Chair of RBS Focused Women's Network.
+Melville is a diversity, inclusion leader and founder and global chair of RBS Focused Women's Network.
 She is recognized in Financial Times 2016 inaugural UPstanding100 Executive BAME Power List (UK & US) and Financial Times 2017 Empower 100 ethnic minority leaders 100.
 In 2017 Melville was recognized and honoured with an Order of the British Empire for her ‘services to Gender Equality’ and was included in the 2019 edition of the Powerlist, ranking the 100 most influential Black Britons.